-The further you move in the sales organization you begin to realise that you have less impact on driving sales.
+The further you move in the sales organization you begin to realize that you have less impact on driving sales.

-You get involved in more meetings then you could ever dream possible.
-Your focus shifts to long term strategy, budgets and policies.
+You get involved in more meetings than you could ever dream possible.
+Your focus shifts to long-term strategy, budgets, and policies.

 There are still two key levers you can pull to generate more sales.